Arcade setup: how do I configure an OAuth provider for Google Workspace so each user connects their own account?

 Comparison Snapshot:

-How do I actually implement this in my agent or MCP client?
+How do I implement this in a real app or agent environment?

 Expanded Explanation: